Oswego Lake: Early human habitation

-The lake was known to the native Clackamas people as Waluga ("wild swan"), for the birds they hunted there.
+Some Native Americans called the lake "waluga" (meaning swan) because wild swans lived there.
 With the arrival of European settlers in the mid-19th century, the lake was called Sucker Lake for a type of fish that was abundant in its waters.
 In 1847, Albert Alonzo Durham built a sawmill on Sucker Creek, the lake's outlet to the Willamette River.
 In 1850, he made the first Donation Land Claim in the area, which he named Oswego after Oswego, New York.

 Iron industry

 In 1865, the Oregon Iron Company was incorporated with the goal of making the town of Oswego an industrial center for the smelting of the abundant iron ore in the area.
 The company purchased the entire town of Oswego, including the lake and surrounding hills, which were rich in not only iron ore, but trees that would be turned into charcoal to feed the furnaces.
 Population in the town boomed, aided by the opening of a narrow gauge railroad from Portland in 1886.
 The Oregon iron industry peaked in 1890, but with the availability of cheaper coke-fired iron and steel mills, by the early 20th century it had nearly collapsed.